frankshearar/Home/Centrally-managing-NuGet-packages.md

 ### Summary

-**Note:**  Assumption is that the central packages version management file (CPVMF) is a MSBuild file assuming MSBuild would provide free parsing logic (and other benefits) for the file.
-If not, it can be any format that NuGet can parse (including nuget.config).
-The exact format is TBD and is implementation detail.
-The rest of the doc assumes it to be a MSBuild props file.

 * Package Versions can be centrally managed in `packages.props` file located at the solution root folder.
 * Package references (`PackageReference`) managed at each project level without any version information.
 * Managing packages for the solution/projects: